Skip to main content

 Register under GST if approaching the threshold

-Avoid interest and penalties for delayed registration
+Avoid interest and penalties for delayed registration (the current threshold is ₹20 lakh annually, or ₹10 lakh in special category states)

-Rental Agreement Checklist- What to Check Before Signing?
+Rental Agreement Checklist: What to Check Before Signing?

 A duly drawn rent agreement is crucial for clear tax treatment and legal protection.
 As a landlord or tenant, make sure that GST clauses are thoroughly documented.
+It must clearly specify who bears the GST liability, the landlord under forward charge, or the tenant under reverse charge, depending on the transaction.

-Rent to Companies - Who Should Register Legally?
+Rent to Companies: Who Should Register Legally?

 Compliance and Reporting: What You Need to Know

-Timely tax invoices to tenants
+• Issue tax invoices to tenants on time

 Claim ITC on GST Paid for Rent